RESTful-Drupal/restful/docs/api_drupal.md

 # Using Your API Within Drupal

+The RESTful module allows your resources to be used within Drupal itself.
+For example, you could define a resource, and then operate it within another custom module.

+In general, this is accomplished by using `restful_get_restful_handler` to get a handler for your resource, and then calling methods such as `get` or `post` to make a request, which will operate the resource.

+The request itself can be customized by passing in an array of key/value pairs.

+## Read Contexts

+The following keys apply to read contexts, in which you are using the `get` method to return results from a resource.

-## Sort
+### Sort
-You can sort the list of entities by multiple properties.
-Prefixing the property with a dash (``-``) will sort is in a descending order.
+You can use the `'sort'` key to sort the list of entities by multiple properties.
+List every property in a comma-separated string, in the order that you want to sort by.
+Prefixing the property name with a dash (``-``) will sort by that property in a descending order; the default is ascending.

 If no sorting is specified the default sorting is by the entity ID.

 ```php